Cape zoo awaits animal vaccine supply for coronavirus

 “We haven’t had any respiratory issues that we felt we needed to check for it,” he said.

 The zoo vaccinates many of its animals as a matter of routine, he said.
-Few of the reptiles or amphibians receive any vaccination, Paluch said, but most of the birds revive inoculations for West Nile Virus.
+Few of the reptiles or amphibians receive any vaccination, Paluch said, but most of the birds receive inoculations for West Nile virus.

+CAPE MAY COURT HOUSE — The Cape May County Zoo on Thursday announced two new small primates …

-“The ones we can get our hands on safely for us and for them,” Paluch said Monday.
+“The ones we can get our hands on safely for us and for them,” Paluch added Monday.

-The New York Times reported this month that Zoetis, a veterinary pharmaceutical company, donated the newly developed COVID-19 vaccine for animal to zoos, sanctuaries and universities across the country.
+The New York Times reported this month that Zoetis, a veterinary pharmaceutical company, donated the newly developed COVID-19 vaccine for animals to zoos, sanctuaries and universities across the country.

-For more details about the mobile vaccine locations for people, call 609-465-1187 or see cmchealth.net.
+For more details about the mobile vaccine locations for people, call 609-465-1187 or visit cmchealth.net.

 Contact Bill Barlow: